Tomhouse107/IIT/README.md

 I’m not sure how much I agree with this test.
 I would say that I am able to hand and manipulate information, but I’m not convinced that I can’t see new connections between ideas.
 I would say that this is one of my strengths.
 The inaccuracy of the test could be purely down to the limited number of questions as creativity is such a complicated characteristic.
 I probably wouldn’t use this test to identify good potential fits for team members whom I can work with.
 I would need to take a few more creativity tests to see what type of creativity I should be looking for in a team.

+### My Project

+#### Overview
+My project shall be to create an app that’s purpose is to reduce people texting and driving on the road.
+The aim is to increase safety in a society where technology is becoming a distraction.
+The app will consist of a text-to-speech service where the recipient of a message or notification has their text read aloud so that they can remain focused on driving.
+The driver will receive a notification and have the option to ignore or ‘answer the text’.
+If they choose to answer, our technology will read aloud the text with options for the driver to reply or not.

+#### Motivation
+In todays age we have technology everywhere.
+It is a simple and easy distraction that can often cause more harm than good if not respected.
+One place this is apparent is when people choose to text and drive.
+I have caught myself looking down to see my messages when hearing my phone beep while driving.
+This is dangerous and we need a solution.
+‘Over 64% of road accidents in the United States have mobiles involved in one way or another’.
+This is 1.6 million people per year in the US alone.

 ![Picture Of Me](/IMG_1841.JPG)